yukicruz/cpp-528-fall-2021-group-03/analysis/2021-11-13-ch03-predicting.md

 title: Chapter 3 - Predicting Median Home Value Change
 ---

+This chapter uses the percent change in Median Home Value (MHV) and introduces three control variables: Percent Professionals (p.prof.00), Poverty Rate (pov.rate.00), Percent Unemployment (p.unemp.00) as potential predictors of MHV change in 2010.
+The variables are tested for skew and multicollinearity, then transformed (if skew is present).
+Two Diff-in-Diff models, Ordinary Least Squares (OLS) and Fixed Effects (FE) are presented with the goal of achieving a strong model fit.

 Part 1 - Data
 =============

-The following data steps are now completed in the source\_file\_rn.R:
+The following data steps are completed in the source\_file\_rn.R:

-    - Similar to your previous lab, create a dataset that includes 2000 and 2010 census variables drop all rural census tracts.
+    - Create a dataset that includes 2000 and 2010 census variables drop all rural census tracts.
     - Create a variable that measures the growth of median home value from 2000 to 2010.
     - Omit cases that have a median home value less than $10,000 in 2000.
+This reduces outliers in the data.
     - Omit cases with growth rates above 200%.
+This reduces outliers in the data.

 Load necessary packages:
 ------------------------